giobongio/mars-rover/README.md

 ### sendCommands
 The goal of this API is to send a list of commands the Mars rover.
 Commands may move forward and backward (`f,b`), turn left and right (`l,r`) the rover.
 The execution lasts until the command list is completed, or an obstacle is found.
 In both cases, the history of commands performed is returned, and the success/failure for each command is reported.
-Before sending commands, it's required to have set the initial position of the rover, otherwise an error is returned.
+If this is the first endpoint invoked, before running the API it's required to set the initial position of the rover, otherwise an error is returned.

 **Verb**
  `POST`